-26. Commissioners have been made aware from the assessment provider that referrals have been increasing in the past months, which has pushed the average referral rate of approximately 100 per month up to approaching 120 per month.

-It is hoped that the new streamlined pathway that means referrals will be more staggered and will reduce the risk of batches of referrals coming in at once.
-This will continue to be monitored and reviewed.

-27. There are still ongoing issues around the perception of diagnosis being the 'golden ticket' to access services and support.
-For example, many parents still have the misconception that a diagnosis of Autism is required for an Education, Health & Care Plan (EHCP).

-The DCO team's participation in engagement events such as Hampshire Parent Carer Networks "Meet the SEN Team" meetings are being utilised to dispel myths surrounding access to services.

-28. There are still reports of a wide variance in the inclusiveness of education settings within Hampshire.
+- 27. Commissioners have been made aware from Psicon, the assessment provider, that referrals have been increasing in recent months, which has pushed the average referral rate of approximately 100 per month up to approximately 130+ per month. - As per point 20, additional one-off funding has been awarded in part to help with this increase in referrals. - It is hoped that the new streamlined pathway will mean referrals are more staggered and will reduce referrals being received by the provider in large batches.
+This will continue to be monitored and reviewed. - 28.
+There are still ongoing issues around the perception of diagnosis being the 'golden ticket' to access services and support.
+For example, many parents still have the misconception that a diagnosis of Autism is required for an Education, Health & Care Plan (EHCP). - The DCO team's participation in engagement events such as Hampshire Parent Carer Networks "Meet the SEN Team" meetings are being utilised to dispel myths surrounding access to services and build confidence in the support services available across Hampshire. - 29.
+There are still reports of a wide variance in the inclusiveness of education settings within Hampshire.
 Ongoing work to ensure all education settings are providing an inclusive environment within the school environment for children with neurodiverse traits.
 Learning from the Isle of Wight Autism in schools project and also the Autism Hampshire school training are expected to help reduce the number of settings with issues around inclusivity.